RodeShreyas/Vehicle-Detection/README.md

 Resize images, normalize pixel values, augment data (like rotation, flipping) to improve model generalization.

 3. Training:
-Train the model on the labeled images and validate it using a separate validation set.
+Train the model on the images and validate it using a separate validation set.

 4. Evaluation:
 Evaluate model performance using metrics like accuracy, precision, recall, F1-score, and confusion matrix.